-Matt Harvey has thrown 5,255 pitches that have been tracked by the PITCHf/x system between 2011 and 2015, including pitches thrown in the MLB Regular Season and the MLB Postseason.
-In 2015, he has relied primarily on his Fourseam Fastball (97mph), also mixing in a Slider (90mph), Curve (84mph) and Change (89mph).
-He also rarely throws a Sinker (96mph).
+Matt Harvey has thrown 6,513 pitches that have been tracked by the PITCHf/x system between 2011 and 2015, including pitches thrown in the MLB Regular Season and the MLB Postseason.
+In 2015, he has relied primarily on his Fourseam Fastball (97mph), also mixing in a Slider (90mph), Curve (84mph), Change (89mph) and Sinker (96mph).

 Basic description of 2015 pitches compared to other RHP:

-His fourseam fastball is blazing fast and has slight armside run.
-His slider is thrown extremely hard, generates more whiffs/swing compared to other pitchers' sliders, results in many more groundballs compared to other pitchers' sliders, has less than expected depth and has primarily 12-6 movement.
-His curve is thrown extremely hard, has primarily 12-6 movement, has little depth and results in somewhat more flyballs compared to other pitchers' curves.
-His change is thrown extremely hard, generates a very high amount of groundballs compared to other pitchers' changeups and has slight armside fade.
-His sinker generates an extremely high number of swings & misses compared to other pitchers' sinkers, is a real worm killer that generates an extreme number of groundballs compared to other pitchers' sinkers, is blazing fast and has little sinking action compared to a true sinker.
+His fourseam fastball generates more whiffs/swing compared to other pitchers' fourseamers, has well above average velo and has slight armside run.
+His slider is thrown extremely hard, is a real worm killer that generates an extreme number of groundballs compared to other pitchers' sliders, has less than expected depth and has primarily 12-6 movement.
+His curve is thrown extremely hard, has primarily 12-6 movement and has little depth.
+His change is thrown extremely hard, has a lot of backspin, results in somewhat more groundballs compared to other pitchers' changeups and has slight armside fade.
+His sinker generates an extremely high number of swings & misses compared to other pitchers' sinkers, generates a very high amount of groundballs compared to other pitchers' sinkers, is blazing fast and has little sinking action compared to a true sinker.